Skip to main content

 The Eastern District of Louisiana covers cities like Houma and New Orleans.
 It serves nearly 1.7 million people.

-There are currently two vacancies on this court.
+There are currently three vacancies on this court.
 There are no nominees for these vacancies yet.

 Image